Frequently Asked Questions

 What is the procedure to register and pay for the course using a credit card?

-Click on the course you selected, click the button “ENROLL THIS COURSE” and follow instructions.
+Click on the course you selected, click the button “ENROLL THIS COURSE” and follow the instructions.

 Can I make arrangements to pay in installments?

 Yes, it is possible to make your payment for “CF109 Software Quality Assurance and Software Testing” program in five installments via Credit Card.
-Call us toll-free number 1-800-604-0254 and we will set up a pre-authorized payment option for you.
+Please visit INSTALLMENTS page for more info.

 I am a new immigrant in Canada.
 Are there any programs that provide student loans/financial aid to cover the cost of the course?

 Yes, there are.
 Please take a look here: https://issbc.org/service-types/career-paths-for-skilled-immigrants